ShankulShukla/Kick-start-machine-learning/README.md

 Naive Bayes algorithm is a classification technique based on Bayes’ Theorem with an assumption of independence among predictors.
 The name *naive* is used because it assumes the features that go into the model is independent of each other.

+## Linear Discriminant Analysis

+Linear Discriminant Analysis (LDA) is the commonly used dimensionality reduction technique in supervised learning.
+LDA, does the separation by computing the directions (“linear discriminants”) that represent the axis that enhances the separation between multiple classes.

 ## K-nearest neighbors

 K-nearest neighbors (KNN) algorithm is a type of supervised ML algorithm which can be used for both classification as well as regression predictive problems.
 K-nearest neighbors (KNN) algorithm uses ‘feature similarity’ to predict the values of new datapoints which further means that the new data point will be assigned a value based on how closely it matches the points in the training set.